Murders of Ben Smart and Olivia Hope: Parole hearings

 In June 2015, Watson attended parole for the first time.
 He has now appeared before the board four times and been declined parole on each occasion.
 When declining parole in 2016, the Board made it clear that it "does not determine questions of guilt or innocence.
 Nor do we act as some sort of Court of Appeal from decisions of the criminal justice system".

 On this basis, the Board will not release Watson until he has had psychological treatment to address his risk of reoffending, which based on his murder convictions, has been assessed as high.
 In 2016, the Board noted that he still denies committing the murders, has refused to engage with Corrections Department psychologists, and so his risk of re-offending could not be treated.

 Watson's fourth hearing was via video in May 2024.
-At that hearing, Board Chairman, Sir Ron Young, noted that each of three recent psychological reports available to the Board differed considerably when describing Watson’s risk of reoffending.
+At that hearing, board chairman, Sir Ron Young, noted that each of three recent psychological reports available to the Board differed considerably when describing Watson's risk of reoffending.
 A report from November 2021 said he was at high to very high risk; a report done by a Corrections psychologist in September 2023 assessed him at medium risk.
 A more recent private psychological report assessed him as low risk of reoffending.

 On 12 March 2025, Watson appeared before the Parole Board for a fifth time.
 The Board questioned four psychologists who had all provided different conclusions about his risk of reoffending.
 The hearing took longer than expected such that the board was unable to hear from Watson, his family and supporters, or final submissions from his lawyer, so the Board decided to abandon the hearing entirely.
-Instead, it will hold a two-day hearing at some point in the future.
+Instead, saying it would hold a two-day hearing at some point in the future.

+Parole was again denied for a fifth time by the Parole Board 30 January 2026.
+Watson was assessed to continue posing an undue risk to society and not ready for release, relying on violence to solve personal issues.
+The Board agreed to seeing him in November 2026 the next time and ordered a further specialised assessment for treatment, especially around his attitudes to violence and to women.
+He will also be assessed for autism spectrum disorder and agreed to work on his safety plan.